-MUNICIPAL SERVICING CHALLENGES WITHIN CANADA'S METROPOLITAN AREAS of service costs or benefits over municipal borders).
+MUNICIPAL SERVICING CHALLENGES WITHIN CANADA'S METROPOLITAN AREAS

+As Canada's city-regions expand in size and population, municipal servicing challenges arise, often in the form of externalities (i.e., the spilling of service costs or benefits over municipal borders).
 In the past few years, many metropolitan areas have sought to confront such challenges.
 One is the Greater Toronto-Hamilton Area, in which dozens of municipalities of different structures, sizes and citizenries grapple with congestion and transportation planning challenges.
 A similar situation is present in the lower mainland of British Columbia, where Vancouver-area municipalities are looking to improve governance of their regional transit body, Translink.